mmz-001/nanoprocessor-lab/README.md

   - [ ] JINT
   - [ ] INC
   - [ ] DEC
-- [ ] Create a compiler for the new instructions.
+- [ ] Create a compiler for the new instructions
-- [ ] Display output in 7-segment display in decimal (Use a separate component for conversion).
-- [ ] Create a non-trivial program to illustrate the additional features (e.g, a calculator for with ADD, SUB, MUL, and DIV operations that can take input from the BASYS3 board).
+- [ ] Create a non-trivial program to illustrate the additional features (e.g, a calculator for with ADD, SUB, MUL, and DIV operations that can take input from the BASYS3 board)

 ## Instruction set